renpy/renpy/sphinx/source/android.rst

 Ren'Py's functionality, with minimal modification visual novels can be packaged and ported to these devices.

-RAPT—the Ren'Py Android Packaging Tool—is a program, downloaded separately from Ren'Py, that creates an Android package for testing or release purposes.
+RAPT â€“ the Ren'Py Android Packaging Tool â€“ is a program, downloaded separately from Ren'Py, that creates an Android package for testing or release purposes.

 Required Language